practicalli/clojure-web-services/create-a-webserver-with-ring/run-webserver.md

 # Run webserver

+> ####Note::Run the webserver
+> Run the webserver we use Leiningen, the Clojure build automation tool.
+>
-> ####Note:: Run the webserver we use Leiningen, the Clojure build automation tool.
-In the root of your Clojure project, the directory that contains `project.clj`
+> In the root of your Clojure project, the directory that contains `project.clj`

 In a command line terminal, navigate to the root of your project and type the following command